 Along with training, magic clubs offer supplementary resources and activities to connect magicians.
 Each club typically holds its own annual convention where magicians participate in lectures, workshops and performances.
 Clubs are often divided into regional chapters that hold monthly local gatherings.
 Some clubs create their own publications.
 The International Brotherhood of Magicians, for example, distributes a monthly magazine, The Linking Ring, to members and subscribers (www.magician.org).
 Magic clubs usually require candidates to audition and pay membership fees.

 The U.S. Bureau of Labor Statistics (BLS) includes magicians as part of the larger occupational group of entertainers and performers, sports and related workers.
-The median hourly wage for this group was $17.64 in May 2015, according to the BLS.
-As of January 2016, PayScale.com noted that magicians had a wide salary range; most magicians who provided salary data to PayScale.com earned between $11,920 and $528,506 at that time.
+The median hourly wage for this group was $15.94 in May 2018, according to the BLS.
+As of May 2019, PayScale.com noted that magicians had a wide salary range; most magicians who provided salary data to PayScale.com earned up to $237,000 at that time.
 However, it's important to note that this reflects a small sample size of magician salaries.